FM (No Static at All): Versions

 The full-length version, which appears on the FM soundtrack album and the 12-inch single, has a running time of 4:50 and features Becker's guitar solo outro.

 The song's 7-inch single features a radio edit of the song, shortening the solo and running 3:49.
 The single's B-side is "FM (reprise)", an instrumental reprise of "FM" with an extended version of Christlieb's sax solo in place of the guitar solo.

 Steely Dan left the song off its first compilation, the two-disc Greatest Hits released at the end of 1978 (Fagen later joked that since MCA had sent them all the songs on the FM soundtrack, they might as well have put "More Than a Feeling" on it instead).
 "FM"'s first appearance on one of the group's albums is the original 1982 release of the compilation album Gold, which uses the 4:50 full-length version.
 The later compilation albums A Decade of Steely Dan and The Definitive Collection use this version as well.

-A fourth version of "FM" was created by removing the guitar solo from the end of the original track, and using the "FM (reprise)" saxophone version as a new ending, yielding a running time of 5:06.
+A third version of "FM" was created by removing the guitar solo from the end of the original track, and using the "FM (reprise)" saxophone version as a new ending, yielding a running time of 5:06.
 This hybrid version appears on the 1991 compilation Gold (Expanded Edition), as well as the Citizen Steely Dan box set and the Showbiz Kids: The Steely Dan Story, 1972–1980 compilation (The box set styles the song as simply "FM", without the subtitle, and credits only Porcaro and Mandel as additional musicians).

 An additional version, unauthorized by the band or its record label, was created by AM radio stations that played the single as part of their Top 40 format.
 AM music radio had steadily been losing listeners to FM stations, due to the latter's ability to broadcast in stereo and with minimal interference ("no static at all").
 The year of "FM"'s release, 1978, was the first year that FM stations topped their AM counterparts in total listeners.
 Many of the latter did not want to promote their competition, but still had to play the song, so they spliced in the harmonically compatible "A" from the chorus of the song "Aja" (never released as a single) to make the chorus say "AM" instead.